-If your CAD model looks fine but CAM can't generate toolpaths, a vendor rejects your file, or meshing fails, there's a good chance you're dealing with an open shell.
+If your CAD model looks fine but CAM can't generate toolpaths, a vendor rejects your file, or meshing fails, there's a good chance you're dealing with an open shell (non-watertight).

 If a part is intended to be a solid, it should be closed (watertight).
 When it's open, downstream tools can't reliably treat it as a solid.

-Open shells often cause downstream failures because manufacturing pipelines assume they're dealing with closed volumes.
+Open shells (non-watertight) often cause downstream failures because manufacturing pipelines assume they're dealing with closed volumes.

 Common failure modes: